Skip to main content

 A primary species of the northern woods needs all the help it can get

 When windstorms or logging create small gaps in older forest, and these openings fill in with dense young spruce and fir, snowshoe hares find good hiding cover and food sources.
-The gaps collect and maintain snow cover longer than more-open woods, providing settings where white hare can blend in and be less exposed to predators.
+The gaps also collect and maintain snow cover longer than more-open woods, providing settings where white hares blend in with the background and are less exposed to predators.

 View All News >